-Comments and community input received throughout the outreach period, including the CHAMP team's disposition of those comments that were technical in nature, are compiled in Exhibit E. The public will have another opportunity to review Phase I maps and provide comments or appeal the mapping during the formal FEMA appeal period beginning after the County receives preliminary FIRMS, expected in January 2018.
+Comments and community input received throughout the Phase I draft map outreach period prior to March 14, 2017, including the CHAMP team's disposition of those comments that were technical in nature, are compiled in Exhibit F. The public will have another opportunity to review Phase I maps and provide comments or appeal the mapping during the formal FEMA appeal period beginning after the County receives preliminary FIRMs, expected in January 2018.